Meet the AORN Board of Directors

-Walker has served on the AORN Nominating Committee, served two terms on the AORN Board of Directors, served as AORN Treasure and is currently serving as AORN Secretary.
+Walker has served on the AORN Nominating Committee, served two terms on the AORN Board of Directors, served as AORN Treasurer and is currently serving as AORN Secretary.

 BOARD OF DIRECTORS

 Sandy Albright, MSHM, BSN, RN, CNOR

 Sandy Albright is a nurse consultant for Synergy Health North America headquartered in Tampa, Florida.
 She lives in East Tennessee.
 She earned her associate degree in nursing from Palomar Community College, San Marcos, California, her Bachelor of Science degree in nursing from the University of Tampa, Florida and her Master of Science in Healthcare Management from Champlain College in Burlington Vermont.
 Sandy has worked as a staff OR nurse, specialty coordinator and OR nurse educator in hospitals in California, North Carolina, and Florida.
 Albright has been a perioperative nurse for 29 years and a member of AORN for 28 years.
 Currently, she is a member of East Tennessee Chapter AORN, the Business, Industry & Consulting Specialty Assembly and the Leadership Specialty Assembly.
 She is a member of Sigma Theta Tau, and while a member of the Pennsylvania State Nurses Association, she served as a member of District 16 Board of Directors.